Hugius/FabiEngine3D/doc/PHYSICS.md

 ## 2.1 Cursor Ray

-- The cursor ray is a normalized ray from the cursor to 3D space
+- The cursor ray is a normalized ray from the cursor to 3D space.
-- Every engine update the cursor ray is recalculated
+- Every engine update the cursor ray is recalculated.
-- The ray is the 3D direction of the cursor
+- The ray is the 3D direction of the cursor.

 ## 2.1 Terrain Pointing

-- FabiEngine3D supports 3D cursor picking on the terrain
+- FabiEngine3D supports 3D cursor picking on the terrain.
-- Terrain pointing can be configured for performance
+- Terrain pointing can be configured for performance.

-## 2.2 AABB Selection
+## 2.2 AABB Entity Selection

-- FabiEngine3D supports AABB selection with the cursor
+- FabiEngine3D supports AABB entity selection with the cursor.
-- Intersection between the cursor ray and AABBs is calculated
+- Intersection between the cursor ray and AABB entities is calculated.